Enumeration of labelled 4-regular planar graphs II: asymptotics: Introduction and statement of results

 \section{Introduction and statement of results}

-In a previous work \cite{NRR19}, the authors solved the problem of enumerating labelled 4-regular planar graphs.
-The solution was based on decomposing a 4-regular planar graph along 3-connected components and finding equations relating the generating functions associated to several classes of planar graphs and maps.
-This produced large systems of polynomial equations from which counting coefficients could be extracted using \texttt{Maple}.
-However, the size of the systems and the complexity of the equations involved prevented a direct elimination approach from which to obtain asymptotic estimates of the coefficients.
+This paper is a follow-up of \cite{NRR19}, where the authors solved the problem of counting labelled 4-regular planar graphs.
+The solution was based on decomposing a 4-regular planar graph along its 3-connected components and finding equations relating the generating functions associated to several classes of planar graphs and maps.
+Our main contribution here is a precise asymptotic estimate for the number of 4-regular planar graphs.

+Starting from the systems of equations in \cite{NRR19}, we determine the dominant singularities of the generating functions and compute the corresponding singular expansions.
+Since the functions involved are in all cases algebraic, this can be done through the computation of discriminants (selecting the right factor) and Puiseux expansions (selecting the right branch).
+Then, using singularity analysis \cite{FS09} we show that the number of labelled 4-regular planar graphs on $n$ vertices is asymptotically (understood throughout the paper as $n\to\infty$) equal to

-In the present paper we reconsider the problem and are able to obtain single polynomial equations defining the various generating functions.
-Although these equations are in some cases very large in terms of the degree and the size of the coefficients (two of them would need about 30 pages each to be printed), we are able to compute their Puiseux expansions at the dominant singularities and deduce precise asymptotic estimates.
-The estimates follow the universal pattern obtained previously in the enumeration of planar graphs and maps \cite{BKLMcD07,BGW02,GN09,NRR19+}.
+where $g>0$ is a constant, $\gamma =\rho^{-1} \approx 4.10228$ and $\rho$ is the radius of convergence of $\sum_{n\ge 0}g_n x^n/n!$.
+Analogous results hold for the number of 2- and 3-connected 4-regular planar graphs, and also for simple 4-regular maps.
+The estimates conform in all cases to the universal pattern obtained previously in the enumeration of planar graphs and maps \cite{BKLMcD07,BGW02,GN09,NRR19+}.

+The asymptotic enumeration of labelled planar graphs and related classes of graphs is currently an active area of research.
+A relevant starting point was the enumeration of 2-connected planar graphs \cite{BGW02}, which opened the way to the full enumeration of all planar graphs \cite{GN09}, and to the enumeration of graphs on surfaces \cite{CFGMN11} and of several minor-closed classes of graphs \cite{GGNW08,GNR13}.

+Cubic (that is, 3-regular) planar graphs were counted in \cite{BKLMcD07} and analyzed further in \cite{NRR19+}.
+In all these cases the solution is obtained through generating functions.
+Let $\mathcal{A}$ be a class of labelled graphs closed under isomorphism and let $A(x)=\sum a_n x^n/n!$ be the associated generating function, where $a_n$ is the number of graphs in $\mathcal{A}$ with $n$ vertices.
+The first task is to locate the radius of convergence $\rho$ of $A(x)$ which in most cases is the unique singularity of smallest modulus (an exception are cubic graphs since they have necessarily an even number of vertices, so that $A(x)$ is even and both $\pm \rho$ are singularities).
+This gives the exponential growth $\rho^{-n}n!$ for $a_n$.